JulianAssmann/flutter_background/README.md

 bool enabled = FlutterBackground.isBackgroundExecutionEnabled
 ```

-### Notes

-The plugin is currently hard-coded to load the icon for the foreground service notification from a drawable resource with the identifier `ic_launcher`.
-So if you want to change the logo for the notification, you have to change this resource.
-I'm planning to allow for custom resource names.

 ## Example

 The example is a TCP chat app: It can connect to a TCP server and send and receive messages.
 The user is notified about incoming messages by notifications created with the plugin [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications).

 Using this plugin, the example app can maintain the TCP connection with the server, receiving messages and creating notifications for the user even when in the background.

-## ToDo

-- Add automated tests
-- On android, add [ACTION_REQUEST_IGNORE_BATTERY_OPTIMIZATIONS](https://developer.android.com/reference/android/provider/Settings#ACTION_REQUEST_IGNORE_BATTERY_OPTIMIZATIONS) as an option to obtain excemption from battery optimizations, as declaring [REQUEST_IGNORE_BATTERY_OPTIMIZATIONS](https://developer.android.com/reference/android/Manifest.permission.html#REQUEST_IGNORE_BATTERY_OPTIMIZATIONS) might lead to a ban of the app in the Play Store, "unless the core function of the app is adversely affected" (see the note [here](https://developer.android.com/training/monitoring-device-state/doze-standby.html#support_for_other_use_cases))
-- On android, allow for other notification icon resource names than `ic_launcher`
-- Explore options of background execution for iOS (help needed, I don't have any Mac/iOS devices or experience with programming for them)

 ## Maintainer